erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 5.6.7 Exercises
 ---------------

-1.Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights.
+### 1. Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights.
 Consider the following scenarios:

 -   A flight is 15 minutes early 50% of the time, and 15 minutes late 50% of the time.